joaquincabezas/metandata/content/about/index.md

 ## Technical details

 - This website is served using [Cloudflare Pages](https://pages.cloudflare.com/)
-- The content is hosted at [Github repository](https://github.com/joaquincabezas/metandata).
+- The content is hosted at a [Github repository](https://github.com/joaquincabezas/metandata).
 - The framework is [Hugo](https://gohugo.io/).
 The whole site is served statically.
 - The theme is [Blowfish](https://blowfish.page/) by [Nuno Coração](https://nunocoracao.com/).
 - The analytics are restricted to pages visited and performance, following [Cloudfare's promise of privacy-first analytics](https://developers.cloudflare.com/analytics/web-analytics/) (Cloudflare Web Analytics does not collect or use your visitors’ personal data.)
 - Design and images are done using [Inkscape](https://inkscape.org/) and [GIMP](https://www.gimp.org/)
 - This website is licensed under CC BY 4.0.
-This license requires that reusers give credit to the creator.
+[This license](https://github.com/joaquincabezas/metandata/blob/main/LICENSE) requires that reusers give credit to the creator.
 It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, even for commercial purposes.

 ## Contact